 c.
 Information We Collect When You Call Us

-We may record telephone calls between you and our customer service team.
-We do this to make sure we provide you with the best possible service.
+We may record telephone calls with you for quality assurance purposes.
 Our customer service team members also enter certain information you provide into our customer service databases to ensure continuity and consistency throughout your experience with Opendoor.

 d.
 Information We Collect from Partners, Service Providers, and Affiliated Businesses